304 Eveline Street

 The site that is now home to Queens Park was vacant since the construction of the Selkirk Lift Bridge in 1935, and perhaps even longer as before the bridge, this junction was a busy ferry crossing.

-In May 1951, the local International Order of Odd Fellows (IOOF) lodge leased this land from the city so that they could beautify it.
+In May 1951, the local Independent Order of Odd Fellows (IOOF) lodge leased this land from the city so that they could beautify it.
 Over the next two summers, its members regularly met there to plant shrubs and tend to the gardens they created.

 R. H. Welham of the IOOF appeared before council in March 1953 to say that his members had become discouraged with the amount of vandalism in the park and that he would be meeting with the city’s parks board soon to see if a solution could be found.